WanluLigroupUCSD/TinkerModellor/paper.md

 # Acknowledgements

 We acknowledge startup funding from the Jacob school of Engineering, UCSD.
 This work used the computational resources from the Expanse supercomputer at the San Diego Super Computing Center (SDSC), through allocation CHM230035 and CHE230113.
+We are also grateful for the financial supports of China National Innovation and Entrepreneurship Training Program for Undergraduate (No.202310316093Y)

 # Conflict of Interest Statement
 The authors declare the absence of any conflicts of interest: No author has any financial, personal, professional, or other relationship that affect our objectivity toward this work.